POLIMI-Project/SmartBracelet/README.md

 This software is applied on smart bracelets, which are worn by children and their parents (2 couples), and help parents to keep track of the child's position.
 When the child goes beyond a communication ratio, an alert notifies the respective parent.

 For the simulation we have used Cooja, making sure that every part of the code fulfills the project tasks.
-Each file making the simulation possible is explained below:
+According to these tasks the operation of the smart braclet couple has three modes:

-The first file which is important to be analyzed is smartBracelet.h.
+1. Pairing mode: Is the phase where the parent's and child's bracelet broadcast a 20 byte random key.
+After the pairing a message is transmitted to the parent and the communication moves to the next step.

-### smartBracelet.h
+2. Operation mode: Has to do with the messages transmitted periodically from the child to the respective parent.
+These messages contain information about the position of the child and the kinematic status ( (that can be STANDING 3 WALKING 4 RUNNING 5 or FALLING 6).
-In this file we first defined all the constants, such the *number of possible connections*, the *length* of the *keys*, which is defined with a function which generates random integer number, the \textit{type} of the message (which can be BROADCAST [0], UNICAST [1] or for INFO [2]) and the timers.\\
+3. Alert mode: In case of the kinematic status being a FALLING message the parent's bracelet sends a fall alarm.
+If the parent does not receive any message within a minute a MISSING alarm is sent.

-Furthermore we have specified all the possible status code (that can be STANDING 3 WALKING 4 RUNNING 5 or FALLING 6) and the data structures, together with their components:
+Each file making the simulation possible is explained in the project report.